Brankale/Nintendo-DS-Lite-colorspace/README.md

 \end{equation}
 `$

-$`M_{CAT}`$ is the chromatic adaptation trasform matrix.
+$`M_{CAT}`$ is the chromatic adaptation transform matrix.
 There are different CAT matrices to choose from (e.g. Von Kries, Bradford, CIECAT97, CIECAT02, CIECAT16).
 The Bradford matrix is the industry standard, however CIECAT16 is the most recent and, theoretically speaking, the most accurate.
 Below I have reported only the most relevant ones:

 #### Bradford Matrix
 $`